EmptyJug09/EmptyJug09/README.md

 - Build strong real-world projects
 - Contribute consistently on GitHub
 - Continue improving as a developer and teammate
-- Gain proficiency in applied AI engineering
+- Gain proficiency in Applied AI engineering

 ## Technologies
 - Python